augusts-bit/lcf-modelling/README.md

 **src** is divided into 4 subfolders, containing code for developing training and validation data (**1-developing**), modelling annual and dense land cover fractions using RF and LSTM models (**2-modelling**), post-processing predictions using post-processing LSTM (PostLSTM) and Markov chain models (**3-post-processing**) and an accuracy assessment (**4-accuracy-assessment**).

-Credits to the Markov chain and large parts of the RF code go to https://github.com/roburger/lcfMapping.
+Credits of the Markov chain and large parts of the RF code go to https://github.com/roburger/lcfMapping.

 Note: This study used reference (IIASA/WUR) data sets and Landsat imagery that are expected to be in a ``Data/raw`` folder.
 Furthermore, code may contain errors and lack efficiency.
 For questions, contact: august.slomp@wur.nl or augustslomp@gmail.com.